mmgwengi/Ciba/README.md

 3. **Error Handling:**
    - Implement comprehensive error handling to manage potential disruptions and ensure smooth operation.

+4. **Context Window**
+   - Add summarization in the event of context window limitation

 ## Areas for Improvement